The day that Chinese law came to Hong Kong

 What do you think?

 - What do we know?

 - It is generally agreed that Hong Kong’s new security law is a breach of the treaty under which Britain returned the territory to China.
-Britain was in a position to make demands because, although it had to return the adjoining New Territories at the end of a 99-year lease, it could legally have retained Hong Kong, which had been ceded to it as a colony.
-China agreed that Hong Kong would enjoy “a high degree of autonomy, except in foreign and defence affairs” for 50 years from 1997.
+Britain was in a position to make demands because, though it was obliged to return the adjoining New Territories at the end of a 99-year lease, it could legally have retained Hong Kong, which had been ceded to it as a colony.
+China agreed that Hong Kong would enjoy "a high degree of autonomy, except in foreign and defence affairs" for 50 years from 1997.